Clicks, Impressions & Conversions: 11 Digital Marketing Terms You Need to Know in 2021

 - OTT/Connected TV Ads: $30–$50/CPM – Based on targeting and placement.

 - Social Media Ads: $5–$15/CPM - Based on the social network and targeting options for the ads.

 There are many more ad types out there, but those are the most common and should give you a good basis to work with.

 This is the percentage of people who clicked your ad from the total impressions.
 For example, if you had 10,000 impressions and 100 clicks, your CTR is 1%.
 For display ads, a 0.6% CTR is average.
-For Google or Bing Ads, 2% or so is pretty good, for Facebook .9% is the average across all industries.
+For Google Search Ads, 3% or so is pretty good, for Facebook .9% is the average across all industries.

 Your CTR depends on many factors, but most of them you can control.
 One factor that can have a big effect on click-through rate is the ad creative, i.e. what your ad looks like will play a big part of whether or not users decide to click.